-The Standards Section answered 2,247 inquiries on OSHA standards by phone or written correspondence for employers and employees across the state.
-The Standards Section added 21 documents to the Field Information System including updates to the Field Operations Manual, revised OSH Division policies and adoption of multiple federal OSHA Instructions and Final Rules.
-Final Rules adopted in North Carolina included the 29 CFR 1903 Federal Civil Penalties Inflation Adjustment Act Annual Adjustments for 2023 and the revised 29 CFR 1904 rule to Improve Tracking of Workplace Injuries and Illnesses.
+The Standards Section answered 2,608 inquiries on OSHA standards by phone or written correspondence for employers and employees across the state.
+They added 18 documents to the Field Information System (FIS) including updates to the Field Operations Manual, revised OSH Division policies and adoption of multiple federal OSHA Instructions and Final Rules.
+PSIM, Compliance and/or Legal Affairs work jointly to update and revise FIS documents.
+Final Rules adopted in North Carolina included the 29 CFR 1903 Federal Civil Penalties Inflation Adjustment Act Annual Adjustments for 2024 and the revised 29 CFR 1903 rule on Employee Walkaround Representatives.